lk-geimfari/lk-geimfari.github.io/_posts/2022-10-03-generating-secrets-in-clojure.md

 [secrets.clj](https://github.com/lk-geimfari/secrets.clj) is used to produce CSPRNG i.e, cryptographically strong pseudo-random numbers that are secure and useful in security-sensitive applications.

-It uses the `java.security.SecureRandom` under the hood to generate cryptographically strong random numbers.

 Typical use cases are:

 - Generating random numbers